Blacks and Whites' Carnival

-Blacks and Whites' Carnival (Spanish: Carnaval de Negros y Blancos) is a Carnival public festival and parade in southern Colombia established in 1546.
-Although its geographical location belongs to the city of Pasto, it has been adopted by other municipalities in Nariño and southwestern Colombia.
-It is celebrated every year in 2–7 January and attracts a considerable number of Colombian and foreign tourists.
+Blacks and Whites' Carnival (Spanish: Carnaval de Negros y Blancos) is a Carnival, including a parade, in southern Colombia established in 1546.
+Although originating in the city of Pasto, it has been adopted by other municipalities in Nariño and southwestern Colombia.
+It is celebrated every year from 2 to 7 January and attracts many Colombian and foreign tourists.

 On 30 September 2009, UNESCO named this Carnival among the Masterpieces of the Oral and Intangible Heritage of Humanity.